jtarrio/pascual/manual/chapter2.md

 That's it!
 That's your first program.
 Now, if you want, you can modify it to see what other things you can make it say; write the text you want between the single quote signs (`'`), then compile and run again.

 I am now going to explain what's in this program.
-Since it is our first program, it will be a bit long, but don't worry: it may be long, but it's not complicated.
+Since it is our first program, the explanation will be a bit long, but don't worry: it may be long, but it's not complicated.

 The first line declares the program's name.
 You can write any name you want, as long as it's a single word; so you could write `program Hello` or `program JacoboSaysHello` or `program ThisIsMyFirstProgram`, but not `program I have no idea what I am doing`.